-- All equipment (not otherwise covered under other headings) is subjected to a formal, appropriate, programmed and recorded maintenance check.
-For example: - All indoor and outdoor sports and play equipment - The school's water system(s)- hygiene, temperature and legionnaires disease checks - Mechanical equipment used in design technology - Catering equipment, including ventilators - Ladders, stepladders and mobile scaffold/access equipment - Door closers, running gear and catches - Electrical equipment is checked regularly. - The LA advice is followed. - The staff are aware (and reminded periodically) to undertake a simple and informal visual inspection of any electrical equipment they (or their class) are about to use.
+- ❖ All equipment (not otherwise covered under other headings) is subjected to a formal, appropriate, programmed and recorded maintenance check.
+For example: - All indoor and outdoor sports and play equipment - ❖ Water system(s)- hygiene, temperature and legionnaires disease checks - Mechanical equipment used in design technology - Catering equipment, including ventilators - Ladders, stepladders and mobile scaffold/access equipment - Door closures, running gear and catches - Electrical equipment is checked regularly - The audit checklist is from The Key - The LA advice is followed. - The staff are aware (and reminded periodically) to undertake a simple and informal visual inspection of any electrical equipment they (or their class) are about to use.

 It is convenient to group electrical equipment on the basis of the risk, which then can lead to the development of a system in which the more vulnerable equipment is checked more often and more thoroughly.
-Low risk equipment, such as that which is not often moved and safer by design (eg. double insulated) may not need to be tested more than once a year.
+Low risk equipment, such as that which is not often moved and safer by design (e.g. double insulated) may not need to be tested more than once a year.